Presidency of George Washington: Judicial appointments

-Article Three of the Constitution established the judicial branch of the federal government, but left several issues to the discretion of Congress or the president.
+Article Three of the Constitution established the judicial branch of the federal government but left several issues to the discretion of Congress or the president.
 Unresolved issues included the size of the Supreme Court, the identity of the first Supreme Court Justices, the number and establishment of federal courts below the Supreme Court, and the relationship between state and federal courts.
-In September 1789, Congress passed the Judiciary Act of 1789, primarily written by Connecticut Senator Oliver Ellsworth.
-Through the Judiciary Act, Congress established a six-member Supreme Court, composed of one Chief Justice and five Associate Justices.
+In September 1789, Congress passed the Judiciary Act of 1789, primarily written by Connecticut senator Oliver Ellsworth.
+Through the Judiciary Act, Congress established a six-member Supreme Court, composed of one chief justice and five associate justices.
 The act also created thirteen judicial districts, along with district courts and circuit courts for each district.

 As the first president, Washington was responsible for appointing the entire Supreme Court.
 As such, he filled more vacancies on the Court than any other president in American history.
-On September 24, 1789, Washington nominated John Jay as the first Chief Justice and nominated John Rutledge, William Cushing, James Wilson, John Blair, and Robert Harrison as Associate Justices.
+On September 24, 1789, Washington nominated John Jay as the first chief justice and nominated John Rutledge, William Cushing, James Wilson, John Blair Jr., and Robert Harrison as associate justices.
 All were quickly confirmed by the Senate, but after Harrison declined the appointment, Washington appointed James Iredell in 1790.
 The Court's first term began on February 2, 1790, at the Royal Exchange in New York City.
 With no cases on the docket and little pressing business (a few procedural matters decided and 26 attorneys and counselors admitted to the federal bar), the term lasted for only eight days.

 As Associate Justices left the court in subsequent years, Washington appointed Thomas Johnson, William Paterson, and Samuel Chase.
-Jay stepped down as Chief Justice in 1795 and was replaced by Rutledge, who received a recess appointment as Chief Justice.
+Jay stepped down as chief justice in 1795 and was replaced by Rutledge, who received a recess appointment as chief justice.
 Rutledge served for six months but resigned after his nomination was rejected by the Senate in December 1795; Rutledge had alienated several Senators with his criticism of the Jay Treaty.
 After the rejection of Rutledge's nomination, Washington appointed Oliver Ellsworth as the third Chief Justice of the United States.